Bike Hand YC-100BH Review

 Our Analysis and Test Results

 Taiwanese cycling tool and bike stand manufacturer, Bike Hand, isn't well known in the US cycling market.
-Their incredibly inexpensive bike work stand, the YC-100BH, caught our attention and we just had to try a sub $100 model.
+Their incredibly inexpensive bike work stand, the YC-100BH, caught our attention.
 The Bike Hand certainly had its work cut out for it going up against a stacked roster of well-established work stands, some of which cost up to 3 times more.
 The Bike Hand proved that just because something costs more, it isn't automatically better, and it caught us off guard with its user-friendliness, great features, and simple but effective design.
 Our biggest concern is that it's made of less expensive materials, notably thin aluminum tubing and plastic parts, which will likely be subject to some durability issues over time.
 However, we loved the incredible light weight of this stand, its very compact collapsed size, included tool tray, and easy-to-use clamp and angle adjustments.
-If you're working on a budget and you don't need the fanciest work stand out there, then the Bike Hand is a great option and the winner of our Best Buy Award.

 Ease of Setup

 The Bike Hand YC-100BH arrives fully assembled in the package, although the included tool tray needs to be attached by the consumer if you intend to use it.
-This extra step is minor considering it only takes a few seconds, and that none of the other stands we tested come with this useful feature.
+This extra step is minor considering it only takes a few seconds, and that most of the other stands we tested don't come with this useful feature.
 If you're setting up and taking down your Bike Hand work stand regularly, you'll need to put on and take off the tool tray if you want the work stand to collapse down to the smallest size possible.
-Full setup of the Bike Hand was very quick and almost on par with the fastest models in our test.
+Full setup of the Bike Hand was speedy and almost on par with the fastest models in our test.